 Since 2009, the Association has provided many programs and activities related to its primary objectives to improve: Seniors Health & Wellness, Housing, and Living.

 These programs, activities, events and other ongoing initiatives are conducted for the benefit of its Members and residents of the St. Margaret's Bay area, and produced by our many volunteers.
 We have summarized these achievements in a two-page graphic and text document that can be viewed or downloaded - just click on the image.

 The list of achievements continues to grow, and includes the following:

 a number of other non-profit organizations in the area

-The Nova Scotia Department of Seniors "Positive Aging 2015 Directory" is now available at the SMB Seniors Information Centre.
-Please drop in during normal hours and pick-up your free copy.
+The Nova Scotia Department of Seniors "Positive Aging 2016 Directory" is now available for download or viewing by clicking the image.

 Vial of Life